pcrumley/tristanAutomater/README.md

 a width of 100.)

 The code is cofigured through the config.yaml file.
 After that run `./automater.py` and it will submit the jobs for you.

+`./automater.py -h` prints a list of the command line arguments available to change things like where it looks for the `config.yaml` file or where it saves the simulations.

 ## Example uses